NI will not host WRC round in 2022

 "It is disheartening for competitors and fans in the UK and Ireland that they are missing out on a world-class event like the WRC for a third consecutive year," added Willis.

-"This is a huge loss and the rally would have generated £10 million for the economy with visitors expected to come from all over the world and it would have been the post-Covid boost that tourism and hospitality in the province so badly needs.
+"This is a huge loss and the rally would have generated £10m for the economy with visitors expected to come from all over the world and it would have been the post-Covid boost that tourism and hospitality in the province so badly needs.

 "I intend to work closely with the WRC Promoter to identify options for 2023.
 There is strong support for our event as the motorsport community in the UK and across Ireland as a whole has an incredible appetite to see the WRC back here."